 What to do

 - Print one or both cards.
 Any paper will do the trick, but photo paper would be ideal.
-I placed the graphics part of each card (page 1 and 3) at the lower left section of the page.
-This way you can make a card that opens (in case you want to write a message inside).
+I placed the graphics part of each card at the lower left section of the page.
+This way, you can make a card that opens (in case you want to write a message inside).

-- Cut the flowers on supporting pages out (page 2 and 4).
-We used safe kids scissors, but sharp crafting scissors would be best for this project.
+- Cut the flowers on supporting pages out.
+We used safe kid’s scissors, but sharp crafting scissors would be best for this project.

 - Glue each flower set on top of the first page.